 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-Mesoporous Solids: Establishing and Architecting Pore StructureSubmit Manuscript no this topic Topic Articles: 0
+Mesoporous Solids: Establishing and Architecting Pore StructureSubmit Manuscript on this topic

 By favorably combining large internal surfaces, strong steric confinements, and high transport rates, mesoporous solids with pore sizes between several to tens of nanometers currently attract increasing interest for potential applications in catalysis, separation, drug delivery, chemical sensing, energy conversion and storage, and many other fields.
 Moreover, the potential enclosed in this very particular range of pore sizes has already been recognized to be useful for improving the industrially-relevant properties of micro- and macroporous materials by interpenetrating them with a mesopore network.